vipulchasta/News-Portal-Backend/README.md

 Run `php artisan serve` for running the REST server.

-Navigate to `http://localhost:8000/` for verification, if not able to access run `php artisan key:generate` then run `php artisan serve`.
+Navigate to `http://localhost:8000/` for verification.
+If you face some token issue then run `php artisan key:generate` now `php artisan serve` should work fine.

 ## Further help